iamdap91/iamdap91.github.io/blog/cors/index.md

 Server.2 -> Browser:  actual response
 ```

-If you make actual request(by event or something), browser make pre-request to see server is aware using specific methods and headers.
+If you make an actual request (by event or something), the browser makes a pre-request to see if the server is aware of using specific methods and headers.

-This is basic behavior browser does before it make request.
+This is basic behavior browser does before it makes a request.

-By using this, we can avoid server running which we're not going to take data from and can ensure safety (by getting data from known sources).
+By using this, we can avoid server running which we're not going to take data from and can ensure safety (by getting only getting data from known sources).

 ### Without Preflight Request